tutur0001/Recette-Facile/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request
-6. if you want an access of the bdd contact me with this address mail michon-arthurpro@protonmail.ch
+6. if you want an access of the db contact me with this mail address michon-arthurpro@protonmail.ch

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTIwNzQyMzE4OTYsLTE1Nzk0MjcyNjcsLT